Tulip-Dev/tulip/doc/user/workspace.rst

 * *I do not like the selection color or the default node color, any suggestion ?*

-  The selection and default color can be customized in the *Settings* window.
+  The selection and default color can be customized in the *Preferences* window.
 To open it, go through the *Edit* menu and the *Preferences* element.
 More information in :ref:`preferences`.